 None of the mainland division tracts meet the size criteria.
-All of the 37 islands on the Refuge meet the second size criteria standard.
+All of the 37 islands in the Refuge Complex meet the second size criteria standard.
 The islands range in size from 0.5 to 1,654 acres.
 The majority of the islands (73 percent) are 18 acres or less.
 See Table D-1.